 Reshma Sohoni is a founding partner at Seedcamp, Europe’s leading startup accelerator, where she was chief executive up until 2010.
 She previously worked at Vodafone and at 3i.
 At Seedcamp she heads up a team that picks through 4,000 pitches a year to choose a select bunch of startups that receive up to £500,000 in investment.

 10) Sophia Bendz

-Sophia Bendz rose to prominence as the Global Marketing Director at Spotify, a role she held from 2007-2014.
+Sophia Bendz rose to prominence as the global director of marketing at Spotify, a role she held from 2007 to 2014.
 She is now a partner at Atomico, where she runs the Atomico Angel Programme.
-As an angel, she has a particular focus on Femtech, having invested in Grace Health, Daye, O School, and Boost Thyroid.
+As an angel she focuses on femtech, having invested in Grace Health, Daye, O School, and Boost Thyroid.

 11) Saul Klein

-Saul Klein is a serial entrepreneur who cofounded LoveFilm (which was acquired by Amazon for £200m) and was part of the original executive team at Skype (acquired by eBay for $2.6bn then later Microsoft for $8.5bn).
+Saul Klein is a serial entrepreneur who cofounded Lovefilm (which was acquired by Amazon for £200m) and was part of the original executive team at Skype (acquired by eBay for $2.6bn and later by Microsoft for $8.5bn).
 He also cofounded the startup accelerator Seedcamp.

 Klein is also a partner at LocalGlobe, a venture capital fund he cofounded with his father Robin Klein, who is also a notable European investor.
-Set up in 1999, LocalGlobe has backed tech companies including Improbable, Transferwise and Zoopla.
+Set up in 2002, LocalGlobe has backed tech companies including Improbable, TransferWise and Zoopla.

 12) Kolja Hebenstreit

-Kolja Hebenstreit co-founded Delivery Hero, which listed on the Frankfurt Stock Exchange in 2017.
-He is also the co-founder of Point Nine Capital, a Berlin-based early-stage venture capital firm that focusses on SaaS and online marketplaces, where he is currently a founder.
+Kolja Hebenstreit cofounded Delivery Hero, which listed on the Frankfurt Stock Exchange in 2017.
+He is also the cofounder of Point Nine Capital, a Berlin-based early-stage venture capital firm that focuses on software as a service (SaaS) and online marketplaces.

 13) Shakil Khan